elenimikro/bbc-weather-pebbleface/README.md

 # BBC Weather Pebble Watch Face
-A pebble watchface that gets BBC weather data of your location.
+A simple pebble watchface that gets BBC weather data of your location.
+This is not an official BBC weather app.

 ![BBC Weather Pebble Face](/resources/images/screenshot.png)